-Given our clean, but minimal dataset, and the fact that we are running training locally via notebooks, neural networks are too heavyweight for this task.
-We do not use a two-class classifier, so that rules out one-vs-all.
-A decision tree might work, or logistic regression for multiclass data.
+- Neural networks are too heavy.
+Given our clean, but minimal dataset, and the fact that we are running training locally via notebooks, neural networks are too heavyweight for this task. - No two-class classifier.
+We do not use a two-class classifier, so that rules out one-vs-all. - Decision tree or logistic regression could work.
+A decision tree might work, or logistic regression for multiclass data. - Multiclass Boosted Decision Trees solve a different problem.
 The multiclass boosted decision tree is most suitable for nonparametric tasks, e.g. tasks designed to build rankings, so it is not useful for us.